xingfanxia/grail_card_game/README.md

 [Rules and Intro (In Chinese, would follow up with translation when I have the time)](http://baike.baidu.com/item/星杯传说)

 I have not settled on what languages to use.
-Ideally it should be a multiplayer web app. (probably java/python, I am leaning toward python for simplicity and the fact this project should be pretty small)
+Ideally it should be a multiplayer web app. (probably java/python, I am leaning towards python for simplicity and the fact this project should be pretty small) I would be happy enough to get a hot-seat version done for now.

 ### Architecture
 As the full game is really complicated, the following breakdown is based on a simplified version.